+Roof leaks aren’t fun.
 Your home is a place that should make you feel safe and protected from the outdoors.
-Unfortunately, outside elements can creep their way into your house whether you like it or not.
-Incidents happen, and when they do, it’s best to take action as soon as possible— especially when there’s damage to your home.
+Unfortunately, outside elements like rain and snow can creep their way into your house whether you like it or not.
+Incidents happen, and when they do, it’s best to take action as soon as possible — especially when there’s a possibility of water damage to your home.

-If you discover that your roof is leaking, there are some key things you can do to manage the situation.
+If you find that your roof is leaking, there are some key things you can do to manage the situation and minimize any potential damage from the water.
 Here are seven steps to follow:

 1. Move Things Out of the Way